b401-robotics/telematics-workshop-board/firmware/README.md

 # **Firmware**

-This folder contains the firmware for the ESP8266 Minimum System Workshop Telematics 2024.
+This folder contains the firmware for the Telematics Workshop Board.
+The firmware is based on the ESP8266 microcontroller and uses the Arduino framework for development.

 ## 🚀 Getting Started